XRFXLP/NVSentinel/docs/designs/012-health-events-exporter.md

 Implement a new component - health event exporter that continuously exports health events from the in-cluster MongoDB data store to external event stores for centralized analytics and detailed querying.
 The exporter transforms MongoDB documents into standardized [CloudEvents](https://cloudevents.io/) format and publishes them to HTTP-based sinks with OIDC authentication support.

-**Note:** This exporter **complements** the existing Prometheus metrics export.
-Prometheus remains the primary solution for aggregate metrics, real-time dashboards, and alerting.
-The event exporter addresses the need for detailed event-level querying that would cause cardinality explosion in Prometheus (e.g., searching by GPU serial number, analyzing event sequences, complex filtering on metadata fields).
+The exporter is deployed as a single-replica Deployment in the `nvsentinel` namespace, using the existing NVSentinel service account.
+Configuration is loaded from ConfigMap; sensitive values come from Secrets.

 ### Health Events

-This design focuses on exporting **Health Events** - hardware and cluster health status changes detected by NVSentinel's health monitors.
+This design focuses on exporting **Health Events** - hardware and cluster health status changes from NVSentinel's health monitors (GPU, Syslog, CSP, K8s Object monitors).
+Events stored in MongoDB `healthevents` collection; delivery guarantee is at-least-once; use case is centralized analytics and pattern detection.

-**Health Event Characteristics:**

-- **CloudEvents type:** `"health-event"`
-- **Delivery Guarantee:** At-least-once
-- **Source:** NVSentinel Health Monitors
-- **Stored in:** MongoDB `healthevents` collection
-- **Volume:** High (thousands of events per day per cluster)
-- **Examples:** GPU XID-48 errors, ECC errors, scheduled maintenance events, pod evictions
-- **Use Case:** Centralized analytics, dashboarding, ML-based pattern detection

 ### Architecture Overview